Chisom83/Sports-Sales-Analysis/README.md

 <div aling="center"> <img src="https://github.com/Chisom83/Sports-Sales-Analysis/blob/main/image/Map.png"   alt="Age category" width="500"> <div></div>

-- Australia: Generated the highest revenue ($32.5M) across five (5) States.
+- Australia: Generated the highest revenue ($32.5M) across five (5) States showing that the bussiness thrive well in this region .
-   - New South Wales is the highest-performing state with $17.6M.
+   - New South Wales is the highest-performing state with $17.6M generating more of the revenue in Austriallia.
    - Tasmania is underperforming and requires attention.

 - United States: Generated $30.8M across twenty-two (22) states.
   - California is the highest revenue generator $18.0M.
-  - Other States ness improvement.
+  - Other States need improvement.

 - Canada: Generated $8.0M across three (3) states.
-  - British Columbia performed best with $8.0M.
+  - British Columbia performed best with $8.0M generating almost all the whole revenue for Canada.
-  - Alberta and Ontario need improvement.
+  - Alberta and Ontario need urgent improvement.

-- United Kingdom: Generated $11.1M but operates only in England.
+- United Kingdom: Generated $11.1M but operates only in England this gives an option for better performance if there well other stores in different States.

 - France: Generated $9.8M across 16 states, but still requiring significant improvement across all States.